 According to the media, it has seemingly become the norm for divorce cases to go on for several years, racking up huge legal bills, slowing down the court process and exaggerating the sometimes already fraught, uncomfortable and bitter relationship between the parties involved.

-Legal aid is used to help individuals face the cost of legal advice, family mediation and court or tribunal representation.
+Legal aid is used to help individuals face the cost of legal advice, family mediation services and court or tribunal representation.

 In 2013, as the legal aid bill stood at a staggering £2 billion per year in England and Wales, the UK government decided to cut the amount of legal aid offered in civil proceedings in a bid to reduce this figure by £350 million per annum.
 The Legal Aid, Sentencing and Punishment of Offenders Act came into force in April 2013 with the aim of targeting resources at those people most in need of support in paying for legal costs.